TheWatcher/twscript/docs/Adapting_for_your_scripts.md

 0. Create a directory somewhere on your system, something like `D:\thiefscripts` It doesn't matter what you call it, provided that you can remember it, and it **does not** contain spaces.
-Spaces in filenames are another way to summon those soul-devouring, be-tentacled horrors, so avoid them.
+Spaces in filenames are another way to summon those soul-devouring, tentacled horrors, so avoid them: CamelCase or underscore_names are your friend.
 1. From the start menu, select Git -> Git Bash
 2. Change into the directory you created in step 0, using unix-like syntax, eg:
    `cd /d/thiefscripts`